cherzs/Movie-Recomendation-with-SVD/README.md

 ---

 ### **Conclusion and Insights**
-- Your recommendation system combines both **content-based** and **collaborative filtering** approaches, making it flexible and capable of recommending movies based on both movie features (overview, genre, etc.) and user preferences.
+- r recommendation system combines both **content-based** and **collaborative filtering** approaches, making it flexible and capable of recommending movies based on both movie features (overview, genre, etc.) and user preferences.
 - Visualizations of movie popularity, ratings, and trends over time provide valuable insights into movie patterns and audience behavior.
 - The use of advanced models like Word2Vec for content-based filtering enhances the accuracy of recommendations based on movie plot similarities.